hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 ## Process flows

-For information about NCTS phase 5 process flows, see [NCTS phase 5 technical interface specification](/guides/ctc-traders-phase5-tis/documentation/process_flows.html).
+For information about NCTS5 process flows, see [NCTS phase 5 technical interface specification](/guides/ctc-traders-phase5-tis/documentation/process_flows.html).

 ## Terms of use